pingcap/docs/v3.0/tidb-in-kubernetes/deploy/gcp-gke.md

 The default cluster uses `values/default.yaml` in the `deploy/modules/gcp/tidb-cluster` module as the overriding values file.

-In GKE, some values are not customizable in `values.yaml`, such as the cluster version, replicas, `NodeSelectors` and `Tolerations`. `NodeSelector` and `Tolerations` are controlled by Terraform to ensure consistency between the infrastructure and TiDB clusters.
+In GKE, some configuration items are not customizable in `values.yaml`, such as the cluster version, replicas, `NodeSelectors` and `Tolerations`. `NodeSelector` and `Tolerations` are controlled by Terraform to ensure consistency between the infrastructure and TiDB clusters.
 Cluster version and replicas can be modified in each `./tidb-cluster` module in the `clusters.tf` file directly.

 > **Note:**
 >